 Even if your guest blogging idea was amazing, they need to see that you can deliver a strong piece of content that’s relevant to their target audience, matches their style and accomplishes some sort of strategic content marketing goal for them.

 When you submit your draft guest post, it goes without saying that it should be your best work—especially if this guest blogging opportunity is on a site that can really change things for you.

-Yes, you’re calling it a “draft,” but that’s because you want the host blog to feel free to ask for extensive changes if they feel you haven’t quite hit the mark.
+Yes, you’re calling your guest post submission a “draft” in your pitch, but that’s because you want the host blog to feel free to ask for extensive changes if they feel you haven’t quite hit the mark.
 From your perspective though, this should be a polished piece of work that’s ready to publish as-is in your mind.

 As well as doing a great job with the writing of the post itself, you want to make sure that:

 - You’ve made your post as valuable as possible to readers.
-That could mean including examples, adding key tips, linking to further reading, quoting from industry experts, compiling a free template… doing whatever you can to make your guest post truly useful and helpful.
-(Don’t go too far: if your host blog normally publishes 800 word posts, you don’t want to send them a 3,000 word monster unless that’s already been cleared).
+That could mean including examples, adding key blogging tips from the pros, linking to further reading, quoting from industry experts, compiling a free template… doing whatever you can to make your guest post truly useful and helpful.
+(Don’t go too far: if your host blog normally publishes 800 word posts, you don’t want to send them a 3,000 word monster like my roundup of 25 honest Bluehost reviews, unless that’s already been cleared by their team).

 - You’ve made it as valuable as possible to the host blog.
 That means not just producing a great piece of content, but making sure that it helps your host blog out in some way.
 Normally, this means linking internally to other pillar content on their blog (aim to link to at least two or three of their posts), but it might also mean mentioning their products or their suggesting they opt-in to emails.